conda-forge/conda-forge.github.io/src/user/announcements.rst

 2020
 ----

+:2020-07-03: ``cf-mark-broken`` renamed to ``admin-requests``

+    The ``cf-mark-broken`` repo has been renamed to ``admin-requests``.
+It still serves the same purpose.
+However, we have expanded the capabilities of the repo to be able to mark packages as not broken.

 :2020-05-28: New Process for Marking Packages as Broken

     We are changing the way we mark packages as ``broken`` to better match the ``defaults`` channel and to better enable reproducible environments that depended on broken packages.
     We will now be adding the ``broken`` label to packages but leaving them on the ``main`` channel.
 In order to make sure they do not appear in the ``repodata.json`` for the ``main`` channel, we will be patching the repo data to remove them using the ``removals`` feature.

     Users will notice the following changes

      * The packages on ``anaconda.org`` will now have both the ``main`` and the ``broken`` labels.
      * All requests to mark packages as broken must be sent to the ``cf-mark-broken`` repo.
      * Members of ``core`` can no longer mark things as broken by hand since the repo data patching must be done as well.
      * The package metadata for broken packages may differ slightly from when they were on the ``main`` channel.
      * The only correct source of package metadata is now the ``repodata.json`` etc on ``anaconda.org``.
 Any other sources may be missing critical changes.

 :2020-05-09: New Staging Process for ``anaconda.org`` Uploads

     Starting this week, we are changing the way we upload packages to ``anaconda.org``.
     We will move from direct uploads to the ``conda-forge`` ``main`` channel to using a staging organization/channel combined with a copy request from the staging channel to the production channel.
 This new process will allow us to perform some validation on the outputs of feedstocks before they are released.

     What will you see as a feedstock maintainer?

      * Starting this week, the ``admin-migrations`` service will be making commits to all feedstocks to provision them with the necessary configuration, API keys, and tokens.
      * Each feedstock will now be provisioned with a secret token.
 This token should not be shared or taken out of the CI services.
 It is used to identify the feedstock during the upload process.
      * The ``admin-migrations`` service will be setting a new top-level key in the ``conda-forge.yml``, ``conda_forge_output_validation: true``.
 This key indicates to ``conda-smithy`` that it should include the output validation calls in the feedstock CI scripts.
      * Currently open PRs will need to have this key added by hand and then rerendered.
      * When PRs are running the CI scripts, they will do some initial validation of the feedstock outputs.
 If this validation fails, the CI job will fail.
 Please see the CI logs for the error message which is printed after ``conda-build`` runs.
      * Once a PR is merged to master, the copy from the staging channel to the production channel will happen automatically.
      * Should a copy request fail, you will get a notification via a comment on the commit to master.
      * As part of this process, uploads from ``appveyor`` will no longer be allowed unless there is a significant barrier to using ``azure``.
 We have recently upgraded the compiler infrastructure on ``azure`` to support this change in policy.

     Despite our extensive testing, we do not expect this change to be completely smooth, so please bear with us.
 As always, if you have any questions, concerns, or trouble, you can find us on gitter or bump us directly on github!

 :2020-03-24: ``vs2015`` to ``vs2017`` Transition

     We are formally deprecating ``vs2015`` in two weeks on 2020-04-07 and will move to ``vs2017``.
 This change will enable us to support the usage of ``msbuild`` on Azure for the ``win`` platform and will provide additional support for ``C++``.
     Most packages built with ``vs2015`` can be linked with ``vs2017`` toolchain (but not vice-versa).
     An exception is static libraries compiled with whole program optimization (/GL flag) which may be